edzaga/sql-course/sql-course-en/lectures/week2/lecture7.rst

 to “different to”; the C language uses the symbol “!=” for this comparison.
 Following the comparison between these languages, the symbol of equality in SQL correspond to “=”, while in C is “==.”

-These values can be compared including constants and attributes of the realtions named after the keyword :sql:`FROM`.
+These values can be compared including constants and attributes of the relations named after the keyword :sql:`FROM`.
 In the example, would correspond to the attribute of the individual’s birth month with the month of November.

 Some examples of comparison: